ameet01/codedash/README.md

 ## Things we accomplished this weekend
 - Watched a node.js/express/react tutorial
 - Implemented a Node application and incorporated Express/PostgreSQL/React that has very basic routing/implementation when displayed on our server.
+- Looked up auth, having a lot of trouble implementing it.

 ## Group Members & Work Breakdown